Ibadi studies: Orientalist works on the history of Ibāḍī society

 The works of Theodor Noeldeke and Goldzieher gained pre-eminence in the field of Islamic history.
 Both focused their studies on the emergence of Islam and early Islamic history.
 Despite these developments, Ibāḍī studies attracted very little attention.
-Another reason that may, to a certain degree, be held responsible for the marginalization of Ibadism, was the fact that most Ibāḍī manuscripts were kept in remote Ibāḍī settlements and towns far away from the coastal areas and capitals, especially in North Africa.
+Another reason that may, to a certain degree, be held responsible for the marginalization of Ibadism, was that most Ibāḍī manuscripts were kept in remote Ibāḍī settlements and towns far away from the coastal areas and capitals, especially in North Africa.
 This relative isolation has led us to a few observations on the development of Ibāḍī studies in western Orientalism.

 The two primary approaches to Ibāḍīs that dominated Western Oriental studies appeared in the mid-19th century.
 The first consisted in an attempt to understand Ibadism through the translated texts, whilst the second involved the compilation of bibliographic lists of Ibāḍī literature, most of which focused on historical works.
 Scholars interested in Omani sources were mostly from Great Britain.
 This is apparent from George Badger’s The Imams and Seyyid in Oman, the translation of the K. al-Fath al-Mubiyn fī sīrat al-Sadah al-Bus’īdiyīn by Ibn Ruzayq, published in 1871.
 In 1874, Charles Edward Ross published Annals of Oman from early times to the year 1728, and the translation of excerpts from the K. Kashf al-Ghuma by al-Sarhanī.
 Translations of North African Ibāḍī literature started in 1878 by the French Orientalist, Emile Masqueray, who translated part of the K. al-Siyar wa Akhbār al-Immah by Abū Zakariyā Yahīya b.
 Abī Bakr al-Warjālanī, which was followed by studies on the Ibāḍī of M'zab.